Multicolor continuous-variable quantum entanglement in the Kerr frequency comb: Introduction

-In this Letter, we theoretically investigated the CV entanglement between comb lines in a microcavity and compare the quantum features of comb in different states, i.e. the state below the threshold, primary comb, and DKS.
-We showed that the DKS could stimulate pair-generation and coherent conversion interactions between optical modes and thus produces a complex network links all optical modes.
-Evaluated by the entanglement logarithm negativity, it is demonstrated that a large number of comb lines with different colors are entangled together when the cavity is prepared at the soliton state.
-In particular, a group of modes show all-to-all quantum entanglement, indicating that arbitrary two modes over a large bandwidth could be entangled.
-The all-to-all entanglement persists even some modes in this complex network are eliminated.
-This multi-color quantum-entangled state~\citep{coelho2009three} holds great potential in application in multi-user quantum communication, quantum teleportation network~\citep{van2000multipartite,furusawa2007quantum} and quantum-enhanced measurements~\citep{PhysRevLett.111.093603,simon2017quantum,guo2020distributed,xia2020demonstration}.
+In this work, we theoretically investigated the CV entanglement between comb lines in a microcavity and compared the quantum features of combs in different stable states.
+We showed that the DKS can stimulate pair-generation and coherent conversion interactions between optical modes and thus produces a complex network linking many optical modes.
+Evaluated by the entanglement logarithm negativity, it is demonstrated that a large number of modes located at the edge of the DKS spectra are entangled together.
+This multicolor quantum-entangled state~\citep{coelho2009three} holds great potential in applications in multi-user quantum communication, quantum teleportation networks~\citep{van2000multipartite,furusawa2007quantum}, and quantum-enhanced measurements~\citep{PhysRevLett.111.093603,simon2017quantum,guo2020distributed,xia2020demonstration}.
+However, for comb lines situated at the spectral center, comb frequencies are self-organized into a highly precise and equally spaced frequency layout.
+This process of phase locking effectively minimizes the fluctuations of the comb field, leading to the absence of CV entanglement.
+The phase transition of entanglement is elucidated by a simple frequency locking model that consists of only two FWM processes.